phillipjoveski/churchhill-house-html-css/docs/module-4/responsive-3.md

 `1vmax` = `1vw` or `1vh`, whichever is larger
 If the viewport is 40cm wide, `1vw` = 0.4cm

+You can read more about viewport units over at [CSS Tricks](https://css-tricks.com/fun-viewport-units/)

 ## Flexible Grids